Cisco Umbrella

 IPsec Tunnel configuration

-For the weighted load balancing, we can have, let’s say, 2 tunnels to the Cisco Umbrella with the same weight.
+For weighted load balancing, we can have, let’s say, two tunnels to the Cisco Umbrella with the same weight.
 These are two DIA circuits with the same bandwidth.
-So when the importance is confirmed the same for the different ISPs, the traffic will be equally load balanced.
+So when the importance is confirmed the same for the different ISPs, the traffic will be equally load-balanced.
 Cisco uses per-flow load balancing and not per-packet load balancing.
-The Cisco load balancing is done by flow pinning, where a flow is dictated by hashing the 4 Tuple.
+The Cisco load balancing is done by flow pinning, where a flow is dictated by hashing the four Tuple.

-To optimize the WAN, you can have traffic steered at 80:20 over the DIA circuits.
-If you had a static route statement, you could see that there would be different metrics.
+Traffic can be steered at 80:20 over the DIA circuits to optimize the WAN.
+If you had a static route statement, you would see different metrics.

 Policy-Based Routing to Cisco Umbrella

-Policy-based routing to the Cisco Umbrella allows you to select which applications are sent to the Umbrella, limiting what types of traffic are routed to Umbrella in accordion with their presence; here, we are leveraging Deep Packet Inspection (DPI) for application classification within data policy.
-All of this is based on a data policy that is app-aware.
+Policy-based routing to the Cisco Umbrella allows you to select which applications are sent to the Umbrella, limiting what types of traffic are routed to the Umbrella by their presence; here, we are leveraging Deep Packet Inspection (DPI) for application classification within data policy.
+All of this is based on an app-aware data policy.

 Layer 7 Health check

 You will also want to monitor the IPsec tunnel health during brownouts.
-This could be from an underlying transport issue.
+An underlying transport issue could cause this.
 And dynamically influence traffic forwarding based on high-performing tunnels.
 Here, Cisco has an L7 tracker with a custom SLA that can be used to monitor the tunnel health.
 The L7 tracker sends an HTTPing request to the Umbrella service API ( service.sig.umbrella.com) to measure RTT latency and then compares this to the user’s configured SLA.
 If tunnels do not meet the required SLA, they are marked down based on the tracker status.
 The traffic will then go through the available tunnels.

 Summary: SD WAN SASE